 *Dates are subject to change

-- Updating and distributing the development department master calendar.
+- Update and distribute the development department’s master calendar

 - Must be comfortable and discreet handling confidential information.